g--o/JSCF/README.md

 ## Documentation

 The latest docs are always in the doc folder, but you can check our [wiki](https://github.com/g--o/JSCF/wiki), it also points to online API docs (they might should refer to latest stable version).

-## Help up!

-**JSCF needs your help!** There's a work to be done and a lot of refinement, please consider contributing.
-You can start by reading CONTRIBUTING.md.
-There's a great need for help for *the world editor* and *bug fixing*.

-**Share your JSCF projects!** - let us know about your JSCF projects, we'll be happy to support and be supported.

 ## License
 Published under Apache 2.0